ansermino/CodeLens/deliverables/iteration-01.review.md

  * Contacting the TA often
    * Getting regular feedback from the TA allowed us to evaluate our ideas and decide how to change them earlier in the iteration.
  * Switching to Slack
-   * Slack allows us to use integrations like Trello and Github.
+   * Slack allows us to use integrations like Trello and GitHub.
 This is a huge quality of life upgrade because everything is one place.
 We can see updates to our Trello board and our repository from the slack group.
    * We switched from Messenger to Slack because it was easier to organize our thoughts and Slack has more built-in features for collaboration like pinned messages and consolidated uploaded files.
 Finding old links and files in Messanger was a pain.

 #### Decisions that did not turn out as well as we hoped